-The e collar is rigid and difficult to bend, which makes it very difficult for cats to eat and drink while wearing it, but with a cloth collar, this issue is drastically improved.
-It is not flexible enough for the cat to reach the forbidden area, but just bendable enough for them to be able to reach their bowls better.
-This is an inexpensive alternative to e collars that you are well worth looking into.
+The e-collar is rigid and difficult to bend, which makes it very difficult for cats to eat and drink while wearing it, but with a cloth collar, this issue is drastically improved.
+It is not flexible enough for the cat to reach the forbidden area, but just bendable enough for them to reach their bowls better.
+This is an inexpensive alternative to e-collars that you are well worth looking into.

-One of the Floppycatters mentioned that she was very happy with a soft collar she found at Petco.
-She used it for her cat, Rory and that she got around much better than with a hard cone.
-This is made out of plastic, but it is a much more flexible material than the rigid kind of plastic used in a hard cone (the typical e collar).
+One of the Floppycatters mentioned that she was pleased with a soft collar she found at Petco.
+She used it for her cat, Rory, and got around much better than with a hard cone.
+This is made of plastic, but it is a much more flexible material than the rigid plastic used in a hard cone (the typical e-collar).

 The advantages are better mobility and a better reach of the food and water bowls.
-However, they will still not be able to hear properly with the soft collar.
-It does not fix all the issues, but it is certainly an alternative that is much easier to accept.
+However, they will still be unable to hear properly with the soft collar.
+It does not fix all the issues, but it is undoubtedly an alternative that is much easier to accept.

 Purchase on Amazon.

-2. An Inflatable Cat Collar – Available on Amazon
+2. Adjustable Soft Stuffed Collar – Available on Amazon

 Purchase on Amazon.